Safe Ministry Policy and Guidelines

 Relevant information in relation to the members of a group should be made available to the Team Leaders of that group.
 This information should be kept by the Team Leader in a folder in the church office to provide security of information but also easy access in case of an emergency.

 The Team Leader of each group must ensure each worker in the group has been provided with relevant information in relation to the children or young people of the group.
-For example all workers in a group must be made aware of allergies, medical conditions, non-contact orders and any cases where permission has not been given for photos.
+For example all workers in a group must be made aware of allergies, medical conditions and non-contact orders.
+Workers must keep such information confidential.

 Great care must be taken when sharing and using information provided by parent or guardian that embarrassment is not caused to a child or young person.

-Information should be destroyed when no longer required.
-This does not include attendance records which should continue to be kept in a secure place in case future reference is required.
+Enrolment forms and attendance records should be kept in a secure place for future reference if required.

 17) Parents and Guardians